starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

         end
         """
         return(compile_cairo(code, PRIME))
-    # Generate compiled programs from each example.
+    # Generate compiled programs from each example
     programs = [compiled_program(i) for i in range(2)]
-    # Verify that their compiled data is identical
+    # Verify that their compiled data are identical
     assert programs[0].data == programs[1].data